PrabhaBharadwaj/DS_Project/README.md

 # Salary_Prediction

-This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API
+This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API.

 ## Prerequisites
 You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.